nikhilshinde57/executor-framework-usecase-study/README.md

 * **Parallel Garbage Collector**
 * **CMS Garbage Collector**
 * **G1 Garbage Collector**
+The each above algorithm have some pros and cons.

-Again based on application type we can select best one out of above listed.
+So based on what kind dof work application si doing we can select best suitable one out of above listed.
 To know all default GC configuration run below command:
 ```
 ➜java -XX:+PrintFlagsFinal|grep Use|grep GC